devini01/CSCI401W-Fall2023-TeamGamma/Retrospective 2.md

 2. `[Product Vision]`:

-- The product vision highlights the significance of the sneaker app and how it  addresses the issue of “bots” creating an unfair process for customers to acquire high demand sneakers in its raffles.
+- The product vision highlights the significance of the sneaker app and how it  addresses the issue of “bots” creating an unfair process for customers to acquire high-demand sneakers in its raffles.
 - Alixson

 3. `[Vision Statement]`: